 These coal baked sweet potato pancakes are a firm favourite here at The Salt Box.
 Coal baking the sweet potatoes allows the insides to become buttery soft and ever so slightly smokey.
 The coal baking of the potatoes can be done the evening before whilst the fire begins to die down and the beers are flowing (just remember to remove them before tucking yourself in for the evening).

 These pancakes make for a great veggie breakfast but if you’re in the mood for something a little meatier, why not try frying off some chorizo before cooking your pancakes to add some mellow heat.
+Remove the chorizo from the pan with a slotted spoon and reserve the flvoured oil for frying off some egg, sunny side up.

 2 Sweet Potatoes